Best Apps for Architects in 2022

 “Best app for architects and designers.
 I tried every design and drawing app that shows up on the App Store.
 This one is the most complete and the easiest to use.
 There is no getting lost in the interface and drawing in this app has become an extension of my hand.
 It is the most intuitive drawing software I have ever used.
 Sure, there are features in other apps that I’d like to see such as drawing to scale, calculating area, wet watercolor brushes that bleed, importing 3D model views, and saving views that would get this a 6-star rating, but the beautiful brushes, the ability to create brush blocks for repeated objects, the drawing guides that don’t require you to actually move the guide around speed up the process enough that the missing features don’t make drawing clumsy.”

-- Draw with realistic pens, markers, brushes, and CAD-like tools in designer Copic colors.
+- Draw with realistic pens, markers, brushes, and CAD-like tools

 - Use unlimited imports and layers for tracing.